AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 You need insurance in order to register a car in Texas.
 Depending on how you register the car, you can use Texas insurance or a policy from out of state.
-Driving without insurance can lead to a $175 fine.
+Driving without insurance can lead to a $175 to $350 fine.
 Follow the guidelines we’ve covered in this compilation of car insurance FAQs in Texas to stay compliant.

 Citations